-William Wallace's life is depicted in Braveheart but was he really as brave as the movie suggests?
+William Wallace's life is depicted in Braveheart, but was he really the hero that the movie suggests?

-In the epic film Braveheart, directed by, produced by, and starring Mel Gibson, Scottish warrior William Wallace bravely charges into battle during the First War of Scottish Independence and emerges (mostly) victorious.
-Okay, he loses his head before he personally sees victory, but eventually, the Scots win their freedom in the end.
+In the 1995 film Braveheart directed by, produced by, and starring Mel Gibson, Scottish warrior William Wallace bravely charges into battle during the First War of Scottish Independence and emerges (mostly) victorious.
+Okay, he loses his head before he personally sees victory, but eventually, the Scots win their freedom.

 Though Braveheart is a work of fiction, the premise is rooted in fact.
 The character of William Wallace is very real, as are the battles he fought in.
 Though, of course, as Mel Gibson does, he may have embellished the story just a touch.